SecondeJK/nexmo-developer/_use_cases/en/call-tracking.md

 There is also an `event_url` webhook, that receives updates whenever the call state changes.
 In this application the code outputs the events to the console to provide useful information during development.

-To create the initial application, use the Nexmo CLI to run the command below, replacing your URL in two places:
+To create the initial application, use the Vonage CLI to run the command below, replacing your URL in two places:

 ```bash
 nexmo app:create --keyfile private.key call-tracker https://your-url-here/track-call https://your-url-here/event